Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

-In December 2025, healthcare provider Kaiser Permanente agreed to a settlement of up to $46 million to resolve class action allegations that it unlawfully shared patients' personal health information with third-party advertisers via website and mobile app tracking technologies.
+In December 2025, healthcare provider Kaiser Permanente agreed pay $46 million to settle class action allegations that it unlawfully shared patients' personal health information with third-party advertisers via website and mobile app tracking technologies.
+The settlement may increase to $47.5 million under certain conditions.

 In April 2024, Kaiser Permanente notified 13.4 million current and former members that certain patient data may have been transmitted to third-party vendors.